JuliaHZucco/JuliaHZucco/README.md

 <div align="center">
 📖 I'm an Information Systems student and I'm excited to start my career and contribute to real projects.
 Ready to learn and grow in the area of ​​software development.<br>

-🔧 I mainly use Java, but I am also familiar with other programming languages.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/juhadassa/)